vladislv31/fast-api-interview-test-app/README.md

 ### Commands

-- To run: `docker-compose up --build d`
+- To run: `docker-compose up --build d` (You may run it repeatedly if app not starting because of web not waiting for db)
 - To seed db: `docker-compose run web python init_db.py`

 Then you can use docs with: http://localhost:8000/docs